Subacute sclerosing pan-encephalitis (SSPE)

 The initial symptoms of SSPE can be very subtle and there are several stages of this illness.
 After the initial measles infection, the virus lies hidden in brain cells.

 The symptoms of SSPE usually start around 6-8 years after the measles infection and are related to destruction of the infected brain cells.
 At first, the problems noted are subtle and may be hard to spot as an illness.
 Usually, it begins with a change in personality and the ability to function at work, or for a child to cope with school, is altered.
-It may be a noticeable untidiness in hand writing, a difficulty in doing ordinary daily tasks, or a change in speech during conversation.
+It may be a noticeable untidiness in handwriting, a difficulty in doing ordinary daily tasks, or a change in speech during conversation.
 This can initially lead doctors or other specialists to think that the child or young adult is suffering from psychological or psychiatric problems.
 Seizures (fits or convulsions) or involuntary movements, such as jerks of the limbs (often known as myoclonus) start and it is often at this point that further investigations are initiated.
 The start of these abnormal movements forms the next phase of the illness.

 Within a few months other movement problems start such as unwanted and uncontrolled movement of limbs which come and go, a gradual emergence of stiffness, and increased (spastic) muscle tone which can be more noticeable down one side of the body.
-As these signs emerge, there is progression of the brain deterioration and it appears that the child or adult is suffering from a type of dementia.
+As these signs emerge, there is progression of the brain deterioration, and it appears that the child or adult is suffering from a type of dementia.
 Seizures can be very troublesome and don’t respond well to treatment.
 Vision, or recognizing what is seen, becomes affected by this stage.

-The dementia and disability become severe and the person affected becomes totally dependent on the family or carers for all their needs.
+The dementia and disability become severe, and the person affected becomes totally dependent on the family or carers for all their needs.
 Finally, problems affecting feeding, swallowing and breathing contribute to the final stage of the illness.
 The patient may stay in this period for many months or even years.
 Death is usually caused by pneumonia.
 Very rarely SSPE comes on more quickly and progresses more rapidly, particularly if measles is caught by the infant around the time of birth.
 SSPE can also be rapid if it appears in a mother during her pregnancy.

 Diagnosis